lambdaforg/evolution078ots/README.md

 All of those bugs is related for only engine (source)

 Two of them, and mostly engine bugs and crash caused by bad network handling with client.
-If you wanna use it, you need it a lot of ram, either after player can lag your server simply exit from server and then log in with other players keep spamming spells.
+If you wanna use it, you need it a lot of ram, either after player logout can lag your server simply exit from server and then log in with other players keep spamming spells.

 Server propably has race condition